-Silicon Valley Polytechnic Institute has no dormitory facilities.
+Silicon Valley Polytechnic Institute, Inc. has no dormitory facilities.
 The availability of housing nearby varies greatly in price and lease terms.
-Rentals range in price from moderate to expensive.
+The estimation of the approximate cost of the housing in the neighborhood is about \$1000 to \$2,000 per month, depending on each student's needs.

-Silicon Valley Polytechnic Institute has no responsibility to find or assist students with their housing needs.
+Silicon Valley Polytechnic Institute, Inc. has no responsibility to find or assist students with their housing needs.
 This is the sole responsibility of the student.